Clare Woods and Des Hughes: The Sleepers

-Bringing the work of Woods and Hughes together in the domestic rooms of the Queen Anne townhouse provides an opportunity to explore the creative relationship between an artistic couple.
-As the Gallery's first commission to ask artists to create a dialogue with the permanent collection, the exhibition will reveal the continuing relevance of sculptors and painters such as Moore, Hepworth and Sutherland to contemporary artistic practice.
+Bringing the work of Woods (b.1972) and Hughes (b.1970) together in the domestic rooms of the Queen Anne townhouse provided an opportunity to explore the creative relationship between an artistic couple.
+As the Gallery’s first commission to ask artists to create a dialogue with the permanent collection, the exhibition revealed the continuing relevance of sculptors and painters such as Henry Moore, Barbara Hepworth and Graham Sutherland to contemporary artistic practice.

-A new monograph on Clare Woods published by ART I BOOKS, including a contribution by Simon Martin, coincides with the opening of the exhibition and will be available in the Pallant Bookshop.
+A new monograph on Clare Woods published by ART/ BOOKS, including a contribution by Simon Martin, coincided with the opening of the exhibition and is available in the Pallant Bookshop.